AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 Virtual Dedicated Ecosystems
 ********************************************************************************

-Apla allows for creation of Virtual Dedicated Ecosystems (VDE), which have the full set of functions of standard ecosystems, but work outside the blockchain.
+Genesis allows for creation of Virtual Dedicated Ecosystems (VDE), which have the full set of functions of standard ecosystems, but work outside the blockchain.
 In VDE full-scale applications can be created using the contract and template languages, database tables and other software client functions.
 Contracts from blockchain ecosystems can be called using API.

 Requests to Web-Resources
 ==========================